orange-cloudfoundry/helm-kubectl-boshrelease/README.md

 # BOSH Release for Helm and Kubectl

 ## Purpose
-The purpose of this bosh release is to offer a bosh deployment for Helm and Kubectl product You can declare in your deployment helm repository and helm chart, and errand will apply charts.
+The purpose of this bosh release is to offer a bosh deployment for Helm chart and Kubectl product You can declare in your deployment helm repositories and helm charts, a default storage class and ingress rules.
+This bosh release should be use as an errand to apply charts.

 ## Usage